kavia-common/noteshare-platform-89298-89307/assets/supabase.md

 ## Authentication

-- Auth methods used: email/password with optional email verification flows
+- Auth methods used: email/password with email verification flows and password reset.
 - Signup uses a redirect back to the site.
 By default, the client uses window.location.origin; if REACT_APP_SITE_URL is set, it should match your Supabase Authentication URL settings.

 Configure Supabase Authentication URLs: